jinjilynn/dva-react-hook/README.md

 ### `connect`

-If you are obsessed with writing classes and have no other state management tools, I provide the connect decorator the connect function receives two arguments, the first is required and the second is optional. the first argument is useModel's argument the second argument is useDispatch' argument
+If you are obsessed with writing classes and have no other state management tools, I provide the connect decorator.
+The connect decorator receives two arguments, the first is required and the second is optional.
+The first argument is useModel's argument
+The second argument is useDispatch' argument
 In your class component,you will have three new props: hookState、setHookState、dispatch

 ### `useAdd`